Mesut Özil: 2013–14: Ending the trophy drought

 Özil made his debut for Arsenal in their league game away to Sunderland on 14 September 2013.
 He assisted Olivier Giroud's goal in the 11th minute of the match as they went on to win 3–1.
 Three days after that, he made his Champions League debut for Arsenal against Marseille.
 Just over three weeks after making his debut for Arsenal, he made his home debut against Stoke City in a 3–1 victory.
 He was involved in all three goals, with two assists and a free kick which was saved but fell into Aaron Ramsey's path.
-He scored his first goal for Arsenal, a brilliantly controlled finish from a Ramsey cross, in a 2–0 win against Napoli in the Champions League.
+He scored his first goal for Arsenal with a controlled finish from a Ramsey cross in a 2–0 win against Napoli in the Champions League.
 On 19 October, he scored his first two Premier League goals during the 4–1 home win against Norwich City. Özil played in all six of Arsenal's games in November.
 The German playmaker provided the cross for Jack Wilshere's second goal against Marseille and gave further assists for Aaron Ramsey and Mathieu Flamini in the 3–0 win over Cardiff City. Özil missed the chance to score his fourth Arsenal goal when he saw his penalty in the win over Marseille saved by Steve Mandanda.

 In October, Özil was again short-listed for the FIFA Ballon d'Or award, along with former teammate Cristiano Ronaldo. Özil was also featured on the UEFA Team of the Year. Özil began December with two goals in as many games against Hull City and Everton.
 A minor shoulder injury forced him out of the final game of December in a win against Newcastle United.
 After the 6–3 defeat at Manchester City in which he made another assist, Özil was involved in an altercation with teammate Per Mertesacker, who was angry with Özil's failure to thank the travelling supporters, an omission for which he subsequently apologised via Facebook.

 Özil started four of Arsenal's six games in January.
 The playmaker missed Arsenal's victory over Cardiff City on New Year's Day with a shoulder injury before returning to make a late appearance from the bench against Tottenham Hotspur in the FA Cup.
 The 25-year-old produced a slide-rule pass for Lukas Podolski to score his first goal against Coventry City and provided the ball for Santi Cazorla's goal against Southampton at the end of the month to take his assist tally to 10.